davesnuthouse/RedGuild/README.md

 4. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
 5. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
 6. (Partially fixed - it's a time issue) On first load the dkp table displays blank, it takes a /reload for the data to display
+7. It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)

 Features to consider for the distant future: